Expertium/expertium.github.io/README.md

 I write articles about spaced repetition and especially about [FSRS](https://github.com/open-spaced-repetition/fsrs4anki/wiki/ABC-of-FSRS), a modern spaced repetition algorithm used in [Anki](https://apps.ankiweb.net/) and other apps.
-That's all, end of the intro.

 The articles are sorted from most important to least important based on 3 factors: